PranjaLChauhaNGH/Face-Reco/README.md

 # Face-Reco
-I developed the webiste using Python.
+I developed this project using Python.